-The Company is owned by Pavilion Trustees Limited (formerly Mourant & Co.
-Trustees Limited) as Trustee of the Rente Plus Company Trust, which is a charitable trust constituted under the laws of Jersey, Channel Islands.
+The Company is owned by Pavilion Trustees Limited as Trustee of the Rente Plus Company Trust, which is a charitable trust constituted under the laws of Jersey, Channel Islands.
 Control may be exercised by several parties, including the Trustee of the Rente Plus Company Trust and the Noteholders.
 In addition, the Notes have been issued in bearer form.
 Therefore in the opinion of the Directors, there is no identifiable single ultimate controlling party.